If you are shopping for a

 Once you download Jerry, just answer a handful of questions that will take you roughly 45 seconds to complete, and you’ll immediately get car insurance quotes for coverage similar to your current plan.

-Jerry customers save an average of $879 a year.
-Oh, and we should mention … Jerry is free.
+The best part?
+Jerry customers save an average of $879 a year!

 Putting 20% down is the standard for cars and can help you get a better loan term, lower your monthly payment and total interest paid over the life of the loan, offset the effects of depreciation, and even let you qualify for dealer incentives.

 The magic number for a car down payment has long been 20%—but what if you just can’t afford it?
-If you are in this boat, don’t panic.
+If you're in this boat, don’t panic.
 You are not alone.

-A 2019 analysis by Edmunds found the average down payment to be only 11.7%.
+analysis by Edmundsfound the average down payment to be only 11.7%.
 This means that more and more people are taking out car loans with less than 20% saved up on their down payment.
 The most common reason is that they just can’t afford to pay more upfront.

 Here are some options you might want to consider if you can’t afford a 20% down payment.